Sometimes it’s not genetic: how Emotional Distress causes psychosis, and not the other way around

 L. Burns

-Hi Leslie, Ken posted that blog here: http://wellnesswordworks.com/how-distress-language-cured-corinna-wests-psychosis/
+Hi Leslie, Ken posted that blog here: https://wellnesswordworks.com/how-distress-language-cured-corinna-wests-psychosis/

 Glad to see you online.